 - In chemistry, students learn how the study of properties of materials enables chemists to deduce how elements are bonding.
 They will observe and explain patterns in the Periodic Table, as well as explore the group of Transition metals in detail. - Students will also learn about Organic chemicals, such as Alkanes, Alkenes, Alcohols, Halogenoalkanes and many more.
-Students develop problem solving skills through the use of spectroscopy.
-This will be applied to the study of chemical processes occurring in the atmosphere, focusing on the depletion of the ozone layer and the greenhouse effect. - They will use mathematics to work out the amount of chemicals in a given substance.
+Students develop problem solving skills through the use of infra red spectroscopy and nuclear magnetic resonance data.
+This will be applied. - They will use mathematics to work out the amount of chemicals in a given substance.
 They will investigate equilibria and how equilibria can be displaced.
 Students will understand how the speed of reactions can be controlled and how mathematical relationships in kinetics enable the chemist to deduce how chemicals react with one another.

-At the end of Year 13, the A Level is assessment is done through three papers, each 2 hours in length.
-The first one examines the inorganic chemistry, the second one examines the organic chemistry.
-Physical chemistry is split between the two papers, each paper represents 35% of the A-level.
-The last paper is worth 30% of the mark and examines any part of the syllabus and elements of the practical chemistry.
-Students' practical skills will be assessed through activities within the two years and a certificate is assessed through a Science Practical Endorsement.
-It will not contribute to the overall grade for the qualification, but the result will be recorded on the student's A level certificate.
+At the end of Year 13, the A Level is assessment is carried through three papers.
+Paper 1 is 2 hours and 15 minutes in length and examines physical and inorganic chemistry.
+Paper 2 is also 2 hours and 15 minutes in length and examines organic chemistry.
+The 3rd paper is a synoptic paper and lasts for 1 hour and 30 minutes.
+Practical chemistry is examined in all three papers.

+Students' practical skills will be assessed through activities over the whole course with students working towards a Science Practical Endorsement.
+This will not contribute to the overall grade for the qualification, but the result will be recorded on the students A-level certificate.